Atlantis-Ecosystem-Model/atlantistools/cran-comments.md

 * Add references to the DESCRIPTION

+This is a resubmission of a resubmission.
+I would like to apalogise at this point for the introduction of additional mistakes by myself.
+I should have made sure to rerun devtools::release() before the resubmission instead of a simple devtools::check().
+In this version I have applied the following changes based on suggestions by Kurt Hornik:

+* Replace "Atlantistools is used" with "This package is used" in the DESCRIOPTION

+* Put the URL in the DESCRIOPTION inside <...>

+* Fix mis-spelled words in DESCRIPTION: diferent (6:511) to different

+* Unfortunetaly, there is no doi available for the first cited publication because it's a report.
+Following is the complete reference detail:

+Fulton, E. A., Smith, A. D. M. & Smith, D. C. Alternative management strategies for southeast Australian commonwealth fisheries: stage 2: quantitative management strategy evaluation.
+(Commonwealth Scientific and Industrial Research Organisation (CSIRO) Hobart, 2007).

 ## Test environments
 * local windows 7, R 3.3.3
 * ubuntu 12.04.05 LTS (on travis-ci), R Under development (unstable) (2017-04-29 r72639)